paulwellnerbou/polopoly-policy-mock/README.md

 After that, you can run <code>./gradlew build</code> to build the project.

+## Deploying artifact in your own maven repository (nexus, for example)

+The build.gradle uses gradle's publishing plugin ([http://www.gradle.org/docs/current/userguide/publishing_maven.html]).
+You will have to give the url and credentials for your repository.

+    ./gradlew publish -Prepo="http://nexus.example.com:8081/nexus/content/repositories/repo-name" -PpublishUser=user -PpublishPassword=password

-# Basic usage
+## Basic usage

-## Mocking a policy with a default constructor
+### Mocking a policy with a default constructor

 The simplest way to created a mocked policy is, for example: